QED1224/Toontown-Resources/LoggerPlus/LoggerPlus.md

 2. Place the debug directory top-level in your Toontown directory (i.e., the same level as config).
 3. See the Configuration and Usage sections below

+\* Only tested on OS X, but it *should* support Windows and Linux too.

 ## Configuration

 There are two steps to configuring `LoggerPlus`.